bioinformatics-policlinicogemelli/ALOA/README.md

 └── GroupN
     └── ...
 ```
-Example:
+ALOA command to generate this output:
 ```
 python3 aloa.py -m -M
 ```

-### 3. Descriptive data + statistical analysis
+### 3. Descriptive
-This section produces raw and/or normalized markers counts for each patient and for each group.
-The input files are the merged files generated in the previous section.
+This folder output contains barplots of raw and/or normalized markers counts for each patient and for each group.
+Merged files generated from previous section are the input files of this section.
 Counts are saved into csv files (*csv* folder) and visualized through **barplot** figures saved into *Barplot* folder.

-⚠️ Two different formulas are used for normalized counts in barplots (*Norm_count_patientname.csv*) and in boxplots (*all_norm_count_patientsname*).
+⚠️ Two different formulas are used for count normalization in barplots (*Norm_count_patientname.csv*) and in boxplots (*all_norm_count_patientsname*).
 For more details see [functions ](./functions.md) section.

-A *Descriptive* folder will be created to save all results of this section.

-When two or more groups are listed,a statistical comparison on markers count is made to seek for significance difference between groups.
+When two or more groups are listed, a statistical comparison on marker counts is made to seek for significance difference between groups.
 Statistics is computed on raw and normalized counts.
-Results, saved into *Box_Plot* folder, are shown on **box plot** figures and statistical annotation is made through [TAP ](https://github.com/Discovery-Circle/tap)library
+Results, saved into *Box_Plot* folder, are shown on **box plot** figures and statistical annotation is made through [TAP ](https://github.com/Discovery-Circle/tap) library.

 ```
 Descriptive